shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 # Conclusion
 1. We went through how to setup, prepare and build the MasterChefV2 Subgraph.
-1. We went through how to install matchstick for unit testing.
+2. We went through how to install matchstick for unit testing.
-1. We went through how to figure out the parameters for the ethereum events.
+3. We went through how to figure out the parameters for the ethereum events.
-1. We went through how to write a simple unit test for the deposit function.
+4. We went through how to write a simple unit test for the deposit function.

 # Next Steps
+1. Try changing ``` assert.fieldEquals("Pool", "1000", "id", "1000"); ``` to make the test fail.
-- Try writing more unit tests
+2. Try writing more unit tests.

 # About the author
 - This tutorial was created by antonyip.
 He can be found on [Github](https://github.com/antonyip).